-Waterbury Hospital, in partnership with the Heart Center of Greater Waterbury, offers open heart surgery for our patients.
+Waterbury Hospital offers open heart surgery for our patients.
 Cardiac and cardiothoracic surgeons perform surgery to treat heart failure and coronary heart disease, fix heart valves that don't work well, control abnormal heart rhythms, and place medical devices.
 During open heart surgery, the chest is cut open and surgery is performed on the muscles, valves, or arteries of the heart.

 The cardiac surgery services offered at Waterbury Hospital include:

 Carotid Stenting – increases blood flow in areas blocked by plaque.
 A slender, metal-mesh tube, called